robrys/TeamJRSS/README.md

 **Design Flexibility:**
  * Under worst case conditions, can make check in page publicly accessible during time of the event
+  * Can provide a human-friendly link alias
   * Users can check in on their phones in a distributed manner
  * Multiple check-in stations can be planned in advance for larger events

 **Goals for Future Technical Improvement:**
+ * Provide a respectable graphical user interface/website design
  * Finish only missing functionality in flush_attendees(), which updates the event and its list of attendees on the API
  * Use JS or a similar tool to ensure the fields in the form are filled out, and correctly
   * To ensure API Person object validity, and to prevent unhandled "Bad Request" exceptions in this program